 Why Read This

 Mobile is pushing aging web architectures to the brink.
 The three-tier architecture built for a browser-led PC world can't flex, scale, or respond to the needs of a good mobile experience or the emerging requirements for connected products.
 Mobile's volatility and velocity of change requires a distributed four-tier architecture that we call an "engagement platform."
 The engagement platform separates technical capabilities into four parts: client, delivery, aggregation, and services.
 The new requirements of modern apps will force content distribution networks, application server vendors, mobile middleware vendors, platform-as-a-service suppliers, a myriad of startups, and their enterprise customers to coalesce around this four-tier architecture.
 App development teams need to start planning immediately for the migration from three tiers to four.
 This report was originally published on October 16, 2013; Forrester reviews and updates it periodically for continued relevance and accuracy.

-Tags: Application Architecture, Application Development, Application Infrastructure Technologies, Architecture & Technology Strategy, Customer Engagement, Customer Intelligence, Engagement Platforms, Enterprise Architecture Domains, Enterprise Architecture Strategy & Process, IT Infrastructure & Operations, Mobile Application Development, Mobile Application Platforms, Mobile Architecture, SOA & Web Services, SOA Platforms
+Tags: Application Architecture, Application Infrastructure Technologies, Architecture & Technology Strategy, Customer Engagement, Customer Intelligence, Engagement Platforms, Enterprise Architecture Domains & Practices, Mobile Application Development, Mobile Application Platforms, Mobile Architecture, SOA & Web Services, SOA Platforms